 Dr. Norman then brought her expertise in these areas to practice at the doctors office inside LensCrafters in both Marley Station and Annapolis Malls, where she has been performing comprehensive eye care and extensive contact lens fittings for over twenty years.
 She is a member of the Ocular Nutrition Society and The Contact Lens Society of America.

-Dr. Norman enjoys spending time with her husband and dachshund, Roxie.
+Dr. Norman enjoys spending time with her husband, her two grandchildren and dachshund, Roxie.
 She also loves to garden.

 Dr. Steve Cohen was born in Brooklyn and raised in Queens, New York.